splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 * Download the latest bare_metal.tar from [releases](https://github.com/splunk/splunk-connect-for-syslog/releases) on github and untar the package in `/etc/syslog-ng`

+* NOTE:  The `wget` process below will unpack a tarball with the sc4s version of the syslog-ng config files in the standard `/etc/syslog-ng` location, and _will_ overwrite existing content.
+Ensure that any previous configurations of syslog-ng are saved if needed prior to executing the download step.

 ```bash
 sudo wget -c https://github.com/splunk/splunk-connect-for-syslog/releases/download/latest/baremetal.tar -O - | sudo tar -x -C /etc/syslog-ng
 ```